-Pizza Dough: a simple pizza dough that will work.
+Pizza Dough: an awesome simple pizza dough that will work.

 With an eye on showing that home-made pizza is easy and practical, we have separated the process of pizza creation into logical, discrete parts.

-Episode 1 dealt with the “Composition” part of pizza creation, actually adding the layers of prepared toppings onto an already existing crust, and putting the pizza in the oven.
+Episode 1 dealt with the “Composition” part of pizza creation, actually adding the layers of prepared toppings onto an already existing store-bought pizza dough, and putting the pizza in the oven.

 In this episode we will actually create the pizza dough we bought from the store in the first post, and then follow the recipe from that post to compose upon the pizza dough we will make today.